jst-build/jst/examples/cpp-tutorial/README.md

 ### Add shell tests

-Let's create the shell test for the binary target `helloworld` in `test/TARGETS`.
+Let's create the shell test for the `helloworld` binary in `test/TARGETS`.

 ``` jsonnet
 { // ...